The Physics of Care by Jim Moss

 This is social physics.
 Not a self-help book.

 Think of it the way physicists think about gravity.
 You cannot see gravity.
 You can only see what it does to everything else.
-Objects have weight.
-Water flows downhill.
-Structures stand.
+A dropped cup shatters on the floor.
+Tides come and go on schedule.
+The moon holds its orbit.
 None of those things are gravity, but none of them work without it.
 For most of human history nobody had a name for it.
-Just the way things are.
-Care occupies exactly the same position in human relational systems.
-We have been watching communities hold together and fall apart without fully understanding what was holding them.
+It was just the way things are.

 The structure